NTV (Bangladeshi TV channel)

-NTV (এনটিভি), an acronym of less commonly used National Television, is a Bangladeshi Bengali-language satellite and cable television channel based in the BSEC Building in Karwan Bazar, Dhaka.
+NTV (এনটিভি), styled in lower case as ntv, an acronym of less commonly used National Television, is a Bangladeshi Bengali-language satellite and cable television channel based in the BSEC Building in Karwan Bazar, Dhaka.
 It was launched on 2 July 2003, and is one of Bangladesh's most popular television channels.
 NTV is owned by International Television Channel Limited, with Mosaddek Ali Falu, a businessman and former vice president of the Bangladesh Nationalist Party, being the channel's chairman.

 History

+Initiation and launch

-On 10 February 2003, NTV was announced to set operations in April of that year, as Bangladesh's previous privately owned television channel, Ekushey Television was shut down in 2002.
+NTV was originally licensed to Sajjat Ali on 19 September 1999.
+The channel was originally licensed as "Ten TV" prior to its acquisition by Mosaddek Ali on 10 January 2003.
+Exactly a month later, on 10 February 2003, NTV was announced to set operations in April of that year, as Bangladesh's previous and first privately owned television channel, Ekushey Television was shut down in 2002.
 It had also announced a partnership with CNN.

+The channel was also set to be receivable in the entirety of Bangladesh, as well as the rest of Asia and Australia, and parts of Africa and Europe.
+Ahead of launch, it had become the first Bangladeshi channel to use real-time graphics per an agreement signed with Beehive Systems to provide the isle'wiz software.

 However, its official broadcasts started on 3 July 2003.
+Prior to this, it initiated test transmissions for a week.
+The launch night special and the channel's graphics were compared to Ekushey Television by a Daily Star columnist; moreover, the director of the opening ceremony of the channel, Hanif Sanket, had done the same for ETV three years earlier.

-In 2004, Falu bought NTV and pushed its license approval further.
+Initially broadcasting for eight hours a day, NTV began broadcasting on a full-day basis on 1 January 2004, enabling the channel to start airing more news bulletins.
+In the same year, Falu bought NTV and pushed its license approval further.
+NTV had received investment from Soundview Broadcasting owned by Shafqat Chowdhury, a Pakistani-American businessman.